xmlunit/xmlunit.net/CONTRIBUTING.md

 ### test-resources

-Because XmlUnit is developed for Java and .NET, both Projects shares the same test-resources.
+Because XMLUnit is developed for Java and .NET, both Projects shares the same test-resources.
 The test-resources folder is integrated as git submodule.
 This means you need to run 'git submodule update --init' once inside your working copies after merging github's master branches of xmlunit or